firehot/cocos2d-2.0-kamcord/README.md

 Kamcord is a built-in gameplay recording technology for iOS.
 This repository contains a Kamcord SDK that works with cocos2d-2.0-rc2 and allows you, the game developer, to capture gameplay videos with a very simple API.
 Your users can then replay and share these gameplay videos via YouTube, Facebook, Twitter, and email.

 In order to use Kamcord, you need a developer key and developer secret.
-To get these, please email Matt at <a mailto="matt@kamcord.com">matt@kamcord.com</a>.
+To get these, please sign up at <a target="_blank" href="http://kamcord.com/signup">http://kamcord.com/signup</a>.

 **Kamcord works on iOS 5+ and gracefully turns itself off on iOS 4**.
 You can still run without problems on versions of iOS before iOS 5, though you will not be able to to record video.
 Kamcord works on the iPhone 3GS, iPhone 4, iPhone 4S, iPod Touch 3G and 4G, and all iPads.